juxor/afaq/markdown/secH1.md

 Given Marx's support for the federal ideas of the Paris Commune, it can be argued that Marxism is not committed to a policy of strict centralisation (although Lenin, of course, argued that Marx **was** a firm supporter of centralisation).
-What is true is, to quote Daniel Gurin, that Marx's comments on the Commune differ _"noticeably from Marx's writings of before and after 1871"_ while Bakunin's were _"in fact quite consistent with the lines he adopted in his earlier writings."_ [**No Gods, No Masters**, vol. 1, p.
+What is true is, to quote Daniel Guerin, that Marx's comments on the Commune differ _"noticeably from Marx's writings of before and after 1871"_ while Bakunin's were _"in fact quite consistent with the lines he adopted in his earlier writings."_ [**No Gods, No Masters**, vol. 1, p.
 167]